 Credit: Aaron Rice

 Among the charcoal models, the Weber Go-Anywhere scores top marks for control.
-Thanks to a relatively deep basin, we were able to build and stoke a substantial volume of coals to achieve the exact heat we desired.
+Thanks to a relatively deep basin, we were able to build and stoke a substantial volume of coal to achieve the exact heat we desired.
 Since the area of the basin exactly matches the surface area of the grill, we were then able to spread out those coals to create targeted heat zones.

-The deep basin of the Weber Go-Anywhere grill combines with the ability to evenly spread out the coals for excellent control.
+The deep basin of the Weber Go-Anywhere grill combines with the ability to spread out the coals evenly for excellent control.

 The Cuisinart Petite Gourmet is one of the smallest grills in our tests, and the size does affect control.
 This model has an elongated burner beneath a rectangular grate.
 It has a fairly uniform temperature, but the shape of the grate and burner gives you the option to move your food around to different temperature zones in case you need some range for different foods.
-The Cuisinart Venture is a slightly bigger cooking area with more BTUs yet offers a similar performance in regards to overall control.
+The Cuisinart Venture is a slightly bigger cooking area with more BTUs, yet offers a similar performance in regards to overall control.

 Though slightly bigger than the Cuisinart Petite, the Cuisinart Venture has a similar performance in terms of overall control with the u-shaped burner design.